PACIFIC YEARLY MEETING'S UNITY WITH NATURE COMMITTEE

 You and your Meeting or Worship Group can join with other local faith communities to plan and prepare to be a hub of climate resilience and adaptation.

-What is Climate Resilience?Resilience is the capacity of a community to respond and adapt when exposed to a climate hazard.
+Resilience is the capacity of a community to respond and adapt when exposed to a climate hazard.
 A resilient community can withstand shocks and rebuild itself when necessary.
 Resilience in social systems has the added human capacity to anticipate and plan for the future.
 Humans depend on resilience for survival.
-We can prepare for climate chaos. |

-What is climate Adaptation?Climate adaptation is the process of adjusting to the effects of climate change that are already happening and preparing for future impacts.
+Climate adaptation is the process of adjusting to the effects of climate change that are already happening and preparing for future impacts.
 It is about understanding, planning and taking action to protect people and moderate potential damage to ecosystems.
-Ultimately, adaptation will mean changing our social and economic systems to minimize human causes of climate change. |
+Ultimately, adaptation will mean changing our social and economic systems to minimize human causes of climate change.

 Why are resilience and adaptation relevant to us as Friends?